Best 10 Cup Rice Cooker

 Is the rice texture worse in a larger cooker?

 Yes.
-You can cook 5 cups in a 10-cup cooker.
-It just uses more space than a 5.5-cup would.
+Cooking 5 or 7 cups in a 10-cup machine works fine.
+You’ll just use more counter space than a 5.5-cup would.
+Most cooks either fill it or skip it.

 How much less often do I need to cook?